 - ½ teaspoon black pepper

-- ½ teaspoon cayenne (or red chili flakes)
+- ½ teaspoon cayenne pepper powder (or crushed red pepper flakes)

 - ½ teaspoon ground turmeric